 - Action to prepare for strategic decisions about using hydrogen heating and the future of the gas grid

 Few people outside Trump Tower would argue with any of this.
-One concern, though, is that ‘low-carbon heating’ is not very low carbon yet: typical seasonal performance factors (indicating the multiple of heat output compared to the electricity input needed to run the heat pump, over a year) is only 2.3-3.0 for heat pumps, so carbon emissions from heat pumps are currently similar to gas heating.
+One concern, though, is that ‘low-carbon heating’ is not very low carbon yet: typical seasonal performance factors (indicating the multiple of heat output compared to the electricity input needed to run the heat pump, over a year) are only 2.3-3.0 for heat pumps, so carbon emissions from heat pumps are currently similar to gas heating.
 This is important because the Government and others have more faith in heat pumps than biomass heating – because of concerns about how much biomass we can grow in the UK, and where any extra biomass might come from.

 Policies aimed at meeting targets for reducing emissions, and drawing up strategies to cope with looming climate stresses are not primarily scientific or engineering questions.
 They are first of all political.
 Although climate change was mentioned in all party manifestos for the 2017 general election, it was conspicuously absent from almost all the more prominent electioneering.
-How the Government responds to the 3Cs recommendations will be the first real test of Teresa May’s commitment to acting on climate change.
+How the Government responds to the 3Cs’ recommendations will be the first real test of Teresa May’s commitment to acting on climate change.
 It’s an unfortunate metaphor, but I’d bet it will be pushed once again to the back burner.

 BEIS (2017) Provisional GHG statistics for 2016.
 London: BEIS.

 BEIS (2017) Final GHG statistics for 1990-2015.
 London: BEIS.

 BEIS (2017) Updated energy and emission projections 2016.
 London: BEIS.